-If you’re a parent, receiving a diagnosis for your child that is life-changing will shake you to your core.
+If you’re a parent, receiving a diagnosis for your child that is life-changing can shake you to your core.
 Having a safe place to explore feelings of “this is not the way it’s supposed to be” is what FSEP is all about.
 Sharing the emotional process that often comes with a new diagnosis or living with a neurologic condition, with someone who has also experienced these feelings, can be helpful to many families.
-FSEP’s Peer Support Specialists are trained to listen to you during along this emotional journey without judgment.
-In addition, you will be provided with accessible resources and information from CNF or our trusted partners.
+FSEP’s Peer Support Specialists are trained to listen to you along this emotional journey without judgment.
+In addition, you will be provided with accessible resources from CNF and/or our trusted partners.

 FSEP was created so that no parent or caregiver in the child neurology community ever walks alone: “We would be humbled and honored to walk with you on your journey.”

 If you are looking for a neurologist, our partners at the American Academy of Neurology (AAN) have a helpful “Find a Neurologist” tool that enables you to search for a neurologist by specialty, last name, city, or state.
 To find a neurologist who sees children and teens, select “Child Neurology” from the list under “Subspecialty.”

 Please note: Peer Support Specialists are not medical providers.
 Support from FSEP is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your neurologist, physician, or other qualified health provider with any questions about or related to a medical condition.
 CNF assumes no responsibility for any injury arising out of or related to any use of FSEP and related information or for any errors or omissions.

 What to do if you are worried about the neurologic health of your child?